District Responsibilities for the IEA Program

 If a school district administers a TCAP assessment to an independent home-school student who is enrolled in the IEA Program, the district should follow the IEA instructions in the Test Administration Manual.

-For more information on IEA Program testing requirements, please see the IEA Parent Handbook.
+For more information on IEA Program testing requirements, please see the IEA Account Holder Handbook.

 For more information on independent home-school testing requirements, please see the department's home-school webpage.